 Many communities have free or low-cost spay/neuter for those who cannot afford the procedure.
 Contact your local veterinarian or shelter to find out what options are available in your area.

 The County of Santa Clara Animal Shelter currently offers free spay/neuter services for community (free-roaming) cats found in Gilroy, Morgan Hill, San Martin, Stanford and all other unincorporated areas of Santa Clara County.
-Free-roaming cats with no known owner can be brought to our Clinic located at 12424 Monterey Rd. in San Martin on Mondays, Tuesday, Thursdays and Fridays, excluding County holidays.
+Free-roaming cats with no known owner can be brought to our Clinic located at 12425 Monterey Rd. in San Martin on Mondays, Tuesday, Thursdays and Fridays, excluding County holidays.
 Drop off is at 8:00 a.m. and there is no appointment necessary.
 Cats must be brought in a humane trap.
-All cats will have their ears tipped to indicate that they have been neutered- No exceptions.
+All cats will have their ears tipped to indicate that they have been neutered- No exceptions. *The Clinic will be closed for spay/neuter Thursday, April 14 and Monday April 18.

 Low-cost options can also be found at San Jose Animal Care and Services, Silicon Valley Animal Control Authority, Humane Society of Silicon Valley and Pets in Need.